Netflix/dgs-framework/CONTRIBUTING.md

 It also comes with a code generation plugin to generate Java/Kotlin code from a GraphQL schema.

 The DGS framework is written in Kotlin, but primarily targets Java developers.
-Each feature must work equally well in Java and Kotlin. r The framework is based on Spring Boot, and does not target other environments.
+Each feature must work equally well in Java and Kotlin.
+The framework is based on Spring Boot, and does not target other environments.
 The framework is designed to have minimal external dependencies aside from Spring.

-For the foreseeable future

 I have a question!
 -----